djorlando24/pyLabDataLogger/INSTALL.md

 - for Picoscope devices, install pico-python https://github.com/colinoflynn/pico-python

+- For NI-VISA over TCP/IP, pyvisa-py module is required Install by 'pip install pyvisa-py' and check installed options with 'python -m visa info'

 - For Agilent 33220A, usbtmc driver is required.
   See thirdParty/usbtmc or download yourself from https://github.com/python-ivi/python-usbtmc